 In broad terms, it is necessary for every Student to gain an intellectual understanding of the work.
 This involves getting a wide range of reading in the esoteric field.
 If the person wishes to take up a course with us, then we naturally expect them to make an in-depth study of our works.
 In ritual, the purifications come first, then the consecration.
 One must be prepared to spend long hours completely alone, reading, studying and thinking, away from all distractions.
 That is the greater part of purification.
 Only then is the person in any way prepared for the practical work.
 Theurgy requires utmost consecration, or dedication: the reserving of all energies for the special purpose.

 To perform ritual we must at all times know what we are doing and why we are doing it.
 The magician must be prepared to study a little of astronomy, or at least, the geocentric framework that astrology is based on.
 The hermetic practitioner will want to know a great deal about the Qabalah, for that is the basis of ritual and ceremonial magick.
-Occult Science includes astrology, hermetic philosophy, religion, mysticism, meditation, ritual and divination.
+Sacred Sciences includes astrology, magick, yoga, meditation and ritual.
 The aspirant is not required to speak fluently in classical Greek, or to know how to form Latin verbs.
 They will need to learn something of how these languages work.
 They will write the characters of the Greek and Hebrew alphabets and commit their numerical value to memory.
 Before all else they will begin by studying the diagram called the Tree of Life and the philosophical basis of the Hermetic Qabalah.

 The Pentagram: Averse and Aright